BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 and a justification for these actions, and their impact on the assessment;

 m) a record of the challenge process performed by the AMSB.

-![This is a slide or document excerpt titled "Guideline 6 – Internal reporting on the ORSA".
-It outlines a requirement for an undertaking to communicate the results and conclusions of its Own Risk and Solvency Assessment (ORSA) to all relevant staff after approval by the AMSB.
+![A concise summary of Guideline 6, which covers the internal reporting on the ORSA (Own Risk and Solvency Assessment).
+It states that the undertaking must communicate the results and conclusions of the ORSA to all relevant staff after the process and results have been approved by the AMSB.

 #### Guideline 6 – Internal reporting on the ORSA
 The undertaking should communicate to all relevant staff at least the results and conclusions of the ORSA, once the process and the results have been approved by the AMSB.](#)

 2.19.
 The information communicated to the AMSB has to be sufficiently detailed to